 - In a food processor, combine the remaining ingredients and process until smooth.

-- Toss the zucchini with the avocado sauce until fully coated.
+- Toss the zucchini noodles with the avocado sauce until fully coated.

-- Garnish with cherry tomatoes and basil leaves, season with more salt & pepper to taste.
+- Garnish with cherry tomatoes and basil leaves, season with more salt and pepper to taste.

 Nutrition information is automatically calculated, so should only be used as an approximation.